tonyleidong/OptimalFlow/docs/index.rst

    :width: 200
    :align: center

 **Dynamic Pipeline** is a high-level API to help data scientists building models in ensemble way, and automating Machine Learning workflow with simple codes.
+Comparing other popular "AutoML or Automatic Machine Learning" APIs, **Dynamic Pipeline** is designed as a ML workflow optimizer with higher-level API targeting to avoid manual repetitive train-along-evaluate experiments in general pipeline building.
+To achieve that, **Dynamic Pipeline** creates *Pipeline Cluster* to assemble all cross-matching pipelines covering major tasks of Machine Learning workflow, and apply traversal-experiment to search the optimal baseline model.
-The core advantage Dynamic Pipeline is it automates general scikit-learn-style pipeline with each component ensembled, and avoids repeated manual cross-experiments with iteration of algrithms combination and searching best parameters.
-By modularizing all key classic pipeline components in reuseable packages, it allows all components to be custom tunable along with high scalability.
+Besides, by modularizing all key pipeline components in reuseable packages, it allows all components to be custom tunable along with high scalability.

 .. image:: DynamicPipeline_Workflow.PNG
    :width: 980

 Dynamic Pieline share a few useful properties for data scientists:

-      * *Easy & less coding* - High-level APIs that each ML component is highly automated and modularized;
+      * *Easy & less coding* - High-level APIs to implement *Pipeline Cluster* traversal experiments, and each ML component is highly automated and modularized;

-      * *Well ensembled* - Each key component is ensemble of popular algorithms w/ optimal parameters searching included;
+      * *Well ensembled* - Each key component is ensemble of popular algorithms w/ optimal hyperparameters tuning included;

-      * *Automated & dynamic* - autoPipe can build a scikit-learn-style pipline workflow to easily achieve automated ML;

-      * *Hardly omission* - Create powerful cross-experiments combined permutated input datasets, feature selection, and model selection;
+      * *Hardly omission* - Using * Pipeline Cluster * technique, to cross-experiment with combined permutated input datasets, feature selection, and model selection;

-      * *Algorithms scalable* - Each module could add new algorithms easily due to its ensemble coding structure;
+      * *Scalable* - Each module could add new algorithms easily due to its ensemble and reuseable coding design;

+      * *Adaptable* - *Pipeline Cluster* traversal experiments makes it easier to adapt unseen datasets with the right pipeline;

-      * *Adaptable* - Support custom settings to add/remove algorithms or modify parameters for elastic requirements.
+      * *Custom Modify Welcomed* - Support custom settings to add/remove algorithms or modify hyperparameters for elastic requirements.